Funding Opportunities

 4. PhD positions at the Friedrich Schlegel Graduate School without secured external funding

-Researchers without secured external funding can also apply for a PhD position at the Graduate School.
-The FSGS offers a nine-month fellowship (formerly known as a “Projektstipendium”) of € 1103 per month for up to five oustanding applicants.
-Fellowship recipients will also participate in a program designed to help secure external funding.
-The program starts on June 1, 2026.
+Researchers without secured external funding may also apply for a PhD position at the Graduate School.
+The FSGS offers a nine-month fellowship (formerly known as a “Projektstipendium”) of EUR 1,103 per month to up to five outstanding applicants.
+Fellowship recipients also take part in a programme designed to support them in securing external funding.
+This programme begins on 1 June 2026.

 5. CSC fellowships within the FUB-CSC program for researchers in the humanities from the PR China with a focus on German Studies